mennetorelli/Plumberz/README.md

 # Batch wordcount with Conduit
 To understand better how the library works, we implemented a simple wordcount script.
 The rationale is the following: the script reads from a .txt file, and counts occurrences of all the words contained into it, and finally prints the result to the user.

-All the versions descrived in this paragraph are in the [wordcount_example.hs](https://github.com/mennetorelli/Plumberz/blob/master/code/wordcount_example.hs) file.
+All the versions described in this section are in the [wordcount_example.hs](code/wordcount_example.hs) file.

 ## Batch version without Conduit
 First of all, we implemented a version of the wordcount script without using Conduit library, to understand the benefits that Conduit provides.